mlfoundations/open_clip/README.md

 ```

 Note: `imagenet-val` is the path to the *validation* set of ImageNet for zero-shot evaluation, not the training set!
 You can remove this argument if you do not want to perform zero-shot evaluation on ImageNet throughout training.
 Note that the `val` folder should contain subfolders.
-If it doest not, please use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).
+If it does not, please use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).

 ### Multi-GPU and Beyond